-To the north of Pokhara is a trekkers paradise, famously known as the Jomsom trek.
-The trek in itself brings out the best that Nepal has to offer with the vast diversity along with high mountains and deep valley trails.
-In the Jomsom trek, one gets to sample differentiating geographical climates and terrains ranging from subtropical jungles to windy, dry plateau conditions which is a miniature picture of Tibet.
+To the north of Pokhara is a trekkers’ paradise, famously known as the Jomsom trek.
+The trek in itself brings out the best that Nepal has to offer with its vast diversity, high mountains and deep valley trails.
+In the Jomsom trek, one gets to sample different geographical climates and terrains, ranging from subtropical jungles to windy, dry plateau conditions, which is a miniature picture of Tibet.
 Hikers are left in awe and wonder at such surreal scenery and culture.
-Cultures and traditions are unravelled to you, of both the high and low lands.
+You will learn about the cultures and traditions of both the high and low lands.

 The Jomsom Trek in truth

-The trek begins in earnest from Nayapul after having been driven from Kathmandu, to Birethanti which is actually just a twenty minute hike.
+The trek begins in earnest from Nayapul, after having been driven from Kathmandu to Birethanti, which is actually just a twenty-minute hike.
 Having rested the night, the hike takes us to Tikhedhunga via pastures once used by ponies.
-The next leg of the trek is to Ghorepani – meaning white water through trails of soft pastures and lands cultivate to give way to think forests of wonderful rhododendron and oak.
-It is here that you also get a unscattered view Dhaulagiri, Tukuche, South Annapurna, Annapurna I and Tarke Kang formerly known as Glacier Dome.
+The next leg of the trek is to Ghorepani – meaning white water, through trails of soft pastures and lands cultivated to give way to wonderful rhododendron and oak forests.
+It is here that you also get an unscattered view of Dhaulagiri, Tukuche, South Annapurna, Annapurna I, and Tarke Kang, formerly known as Glacier Dome.

-Your next day’s destination is Tatopani, interestingly it name means hot springs as the area is abound in them and it is an area for citrus fruits.
-It is onto Ghasa and the trail is said to house one of the deepest gorges in the world in the Kali Gandaki Valley and at the same time you pass a few villages of the Magar, Brahmin and Thakales.
-There are cascading waterfalls and it is here that the vegetation changes from subtropical trees and shrubs to one of mountainous in nature such as pine and birch.
-The next on the route is Largung, where you get a circular view of Dhaulagiri, the three Nilgiris, Tukuche and Fang.
+Your next day’s destination is Tatopani.
+Its name means “hot springs” as the area is abound in them and it is an area for citrus fruits.
+It is onto Ghasa and the trail is said to lead to one of the deepest gorges in the world in the Kali Gandaki Valley, and at the same time, you pass a few villages of the Magar, Brahmin, and Thakales.
+There are cascading waterfalls and it is here that the vegetation changes from subtropical trees and shrubs to ones that are more mountainous in nature, such as pine and birch.
+The next town on the route is Largung, where you get a circular view of Dhaulagiri, the three Nilgiris, Tukuche, and Fang.

 1. Day One – Arrival in Kathmandu (1400m)